 The powers to challenge such transactions exist to protect the principle of equality, ensuring that all assets of an insolvent company are available to be shared equally amongst its unsecured creditors.

 Whilst the threat of a winding-up petition can be an effective debt collection tool, once a company is wound up any disposition of the company’s property which occurred after the commencement of the winding up is automatically void, unless the court determines otherwise.

 The concern for customers or suppliers is that the phrase “commencement of the winding up” means the date that the winding-up petition was issued, or sometimes even earlier.
 There will often be a delay of three months or longer between presentation of the winding-up petition and the actual winding up.
 During this period the company will often continue to trade, meaning that any payments made, even for goods validly ordered, can be recovered by the liquidator.

 There is therefore a significant risk to a supplier trading with a customer with an outstanding winding-up petition issued against it, that: (i) any payments or dispositions of assets or stock already made by the debtor company may be invalid, or (ii) any anticipated payments or dispositions to be made by the debtor company may be prevented.

 It is not a defence for a supplier to argue that they were unaware of the petition, that it had not been advertised, or that they had supplied the goods required and that the transaction was for valid payment.

-If you are aware of the existence of a winding up petition you should refuse to trade with the company unless the proposed transaction has been validated by court order.
+If you are aware of the existence of a winding-up petition you should refuse to trade with the company unless the proposed transaction has been validated by court order.
 If granted this will prevent the transaction from being challenged and unwound.
-If necessary, a creditor can make the application although usually the debtor company will be required to make it.
+If necessary, a creditor can make the application although usually the debtor company will be required to do so.
 The application can be made and heard quickly.